What Patients and Families Can Do

 1. Choose a Health Care Proxy

 This may be the most important single step that you can take to ensure that you are cared for the way that you want.
-By chosing a Health Care Proxy and completing an official proxy form, you are selecting someone to be your voice if you are ever unable to speak for yourself.
-Visit our Health Care Proxy page to download the proxy form, watch a video on why this is so important, and get answers to frequently asked questions.
+By choosing a Health Care Proxy and completing an official Proxy form, you are selecting someone to be your voice if you are ever unable to make or express health care decisions for yourself.
+Visit our Health Care Proxy page to download the Proxy form, watch a video on why this is so important, and get answers to frequently asked questions.

-2. Talk with Your Proxy About What Matters to You
+2. Talk with Your Proxy - and Other Loved Ones - About What Matters to You

-Once you have completed a Proxy form, be sure to give a copy of it to your proxy.
-Also, be sure to talk with this person about what you would or would not want to have happen were you to get very sick.
-For your proxy to be your voice, he/she needs to understand your wishes and worries.
+Once you have completed a Proxy form, be sure to give a copy of it to your Proxy.
+Also, be sure to talk with this person - and other family and friends - about what you would or would not want to have happen were you to get very sick.
+For your Proxy to be your voice, he/she needs to understand your wishes and worries.
 It may not be easy to have these conversations, but they are very important and there are many resources to help you.
-The Conversation Project's Conversation Starter Kit can help you get started, and you can also ask your health care team for help.
+BIDMC's one-page Conversation Planning Worksheet and The Conversation Project's Conversation Starter Kit can help you get started, and you can also ask your health care team for help.

 3. Give a Copy of the Health Care Proxy Form to Your Health Care Team

-Make sure that your Primary Care Provider (PCP) and/or any specialists you see regularly has a copy of your Health Care Proxy form.
-The Health Care Proxy page offers simple directions on how to submit this form.
+Make sure that your Primary Care Provider (PCP) and any specialists you see regularly have a copy of your Health Care Proxy form.
+You should feel free to ask them to include your Proxy information - and, if possible, the form itself -in your electronic medical record.

 4. Talk with Your Health Care Provider About What Matters to You

-Also, you should feel free to ask your health care provider to make sure that he/she records your health care proxy information in your electronic medical record.
+Also, we encourage you to ask your health care providers to include notes from your conversations in your electronic medical record.
 That way, other BIDMC and affiliated health care providers can retrieve this information, if necessary, in the future.